mlfoo/PorkPi/README.md

 # PorkPi

-Raspberry Pi control for meat curing chamber
+> Monitor and control a meat curing chamber using Raspberry Pi.

 This uses a raspberry Pi to read temeperature and humidity using a DHT22 sensor and controls a fridge with the following controls: